SofiaKapsiani/FLIMPA/README.md

 # Installation

-FLIMPA can be easily run on Windows using the .exe file.
+FLIMPA can be easily run on Windows using the <a href="https://drive.google.com/file/d/1atLv3elqGi2KvFZyC2-utXOwVqM7nwBP/view" title=".exe" download>.exe</a> file.
 Alternatively, you can clone the GitHub repository and run the software following these steps:

 1. **Download the repository**
     ```bash